On the optimal rate of equidistribution in number fields: Limit measures and energy

-we have
+We have

-Our task is reduced to proving that $\lim_{i\to\infty}I'(\mu_{n_i})=I(\mu).$ This doesn't simply follow from the weak-* convergence because the logarithm is not continuous in the neighborhood of $0$.
+Our task is reduced to proving that $\lim_{i\to\infty}I'(\mu_{n_i})=I(\mu).$ This doesn't simply follow from the weak-* convergence because the logarithm is not continuous in $0$.
 We remedy that by approximating the logarithm by a well chosen family of continuous functions.

 Let $T>0$.
-For $x>0$ put $\log^T x:=\max\{-T,\log x\}$ and let $\log^T 0:=-T$.
+For $x>0$ put $\log^T x:=\max\left\{-T,\log x\right\}$ and let $\log^T 0:=-T$.
 For any compactly supported probability measure $\nu$ on $V$ put:

 Note that we integrate over the diagonal as well.
 The function $\log^T$ is continuous so we get $\lim_{i\to\infty}I_T(\mu_{n_i})=I_T(\mu).$ On the other hand, by Lebesgue dominated convergence theorem we have $\lim_{T\to\infty}I_T(\mu)=I(\mu)$ so $I(\mu)=\lim_{T\to\infty}\lim_{i\to\infty}I_T(\mu_{n_i}).$ We estimate the difference $I_T(\mu_{n_i})-I'(\mu_{n_i}).$